recursive-one/wiki.recursive.one/Digital Garden.md

 # Examples

 - [Blue Dot's Digital Garden](https://bluedot.neocities.org/garden/), a nice example of a "handmade" garden.
 The content itself isn't that interesting but the "Garden Script" ([/Python]()) looks fun!
+- [https://agnessa.pp.ru/]() (ru) It is more like a personal Wiki than a Garden, but it inspires me and remembers that I do want to garden more!